 \section{Abstract}

 Extreme mass-ratio inspirals (EMRIs), comprising a stellar-mass compact object (CO) orbiting a supermassive black hole (BH), are key targets for future space-based gravitational-wave (GW) observatories.
 Incorporating the spin of the secondary body into waveform models not only enhances measurement precision but also offers insight into the spin distribution of stellar-mass COs.
 In this work, we construct the flux and waveform for an EMRI with a spinning secondary in a Kerr background under the linear-spin approximation.
-Using the radiative prescription (half-retarded minus half-advanced field), we derive orbit-averaged evolution equations for the fundamental constants of motion, including the energy, angular momentum, Carter-like constant, and the parallel spin component.
-This framework provides a tractable route to generating waveforms that incorporate the secondary spin, with the potential for further simplification in future work.
+Using the radiative prescription (half-retarded minus half-advanced field), we calculate orbit-averaged fluxes for the fundamental constants of motion, including the energy, angular momentum, and the Carter-like constant.
+This framework provides a tractable route to generating waveforms that incorporate the secondary spin.